vriandy07/CypressFactorial/README.md

 Explanation:

-In Cypress to able use Xpath, we need to install it first, you can follow the instruction here the [Xpath Installing Guide](https://www.programsbuzz.com/article/cypress-xpath-plugin).
+In Cypress to able use Xpath, we need to install the plugin first, you can follow the instruction here the [Xpath Installing Guide](https://www.programsbuzz.com/article/cypress-xpath-plugin).